 - Mineral oil

 Lastly, the best day moisturizer should have a few special ingredients.
 These ingredients make a product more than just a moisturizer.
-Some ingredients may also improve the overall skin appearance while others reduce oxidation to keep up healthy skin.
+Some ingredients may also improve the overall skin appearance.
 Other ingredients present may also work by simply enhancing the effects of others.

 Here are some of the special ingredients that can greatly improve the skin: